-Miniature train stations, mechanical (life-size) Nut Crackers, animated elves, electronic carolers, uber-sized glittery snowflakes, designer mice asleep in ornate matchboxes, frolicking faeries, and fireplaces bedecked with stockings… These are some of my favourite (holiday) things – and I can expect to find them each festive season in window displays throughout Toronto.
+Miniature train stations, mechanical nutcrackers, animated elves, electronic carollers, over-sized glittery snowflakes, designer mice sleeping in ornate matchboxes, frolicking faeries and fireplaces bedecked with stockings… These are a few of my favourite (holiday) things – and I can expect to find them each festive season in window displays throughout Toronto.

 My Five Top Picks for Holiday Window Tours on Foot